 Title IX of the Educational Amendments Act of 1972 (Title IX) Title 20 U.S.C.
-Sections 1681-1688 create a duty for the reporting of complaints of sexual discrimination, harassment, and sexual assault to responsible college officials by designated employees.
-The statistics are maintained by the Title IX coordinator.
-Conduct that reasonably may constitute sex discrimination under Title IX includes:
+Sections 1681-1688 create a duty for the reporting of complaints of discrimination, harassment, and sexual assault to responsible college officials by designated employees.
+The statistics are maintained by the Title IX coordinator and trends are reported to the Title IX Committee.
+The Title IX Committee reviews the trends and makes recommendations as appropriate to the Title IX Coordinator and the President of the College.